 In the Glovebox

-17. Roadside assistance – who should your teen call if they have car trouble on the road?
+18. Roadside assistance – who should your teen call if they have car trouble on the road?
 While they will want to phone you for help, they need to know who to call for roadside assistance.
 Options may include the family insurance provider, AAA, or, possibly, the manufacturer of the car.
 Take time, before your teen leaves for college, to explore which will be most responsive.
-Make sure they has the number in the car and their cell phone.
+Make sure they have the number in the car and a fully charged cell phone.

 19. Ownership documents – if your teen is pulled over or needs the help of a policeman, she will need the registration and insurance card along with her driver’s license.
 Does she know where each of these are kept?